 Tip: One of the great things about chorizo is its versatility; it can be served on its own or added to dishes like tortilla Española (see below), sandwiches, and paella.
 It can even be eaten ‘raw’ since it’s been smoked and cured!

 We’re not talking about the chips!
 Tortilla Española is actually a traditional omelet made only with egg and diced and lightly fried potatoes.
-There is some controversy as to whether genuine tortilla Española contains onion, so a restaurant will usually specify whether their version comes with or without.
+There is some controversy as to whether a genuine tortilla Española contains onion, so a restaurant will usually specify whether their version comes with or without.
 Nowadays, it’s also not uncommon to find chorizo, cheese, chives, garlic, or other veggies accompanying the two or three original ingredients.
-Either way, this is a tasty, protein filled meal that is a must try.
+Either way, this is a tasty, protein-filled meal that is a must-try.

 Say what:tor-TEE-yah es-pahn-YOL-ah